Wealth management: Life goals

+platforms expanded access to portfolio management services previously available only to high-net-worth clients, with automated investing now offered by major incumbent firms alongside specialist digital platforms.
+According to McKinsey & Company, global assets under management reached a record US$147 trillion by June 2025, with Asia-Pacific leading organic growth at 4.2% — more than triple the rate of the Americas.
+Crossborder wealth flows accelerated 8.7% in 2024, with the United Arab Emirates, Singapore, Hong Kong, and Switzerland emerging as the primary booking centres for internationally mobile wealth, according to BCG.

 Private banking and wealth management rankings

 According to Euromoney's annual Private banking and wealth management ranking 2013, which consider (amongst other factors) assets under management, net income and net new assets, global private banking assets under management grew just 10.8%YoY (compared with 16.7% ten years ago).

 The largest private banks and wealth managers in the world as of 2018 are as follows: